 Start picking when the fruit is ripe and fully coloured.

-At the end of the growing season lift the plants with unripe fruit and either lay them on straw under cloches or hang them in a cool shed to aid ripening.
+At the end of the growing season lift the plants with unripe fruit and either lay them on straw under cloches or hang them in a cool shed to ripen.
 Or you can, pick the green fruit and store in a drawer next to a banana, which aids ripening.

 Nigel Slater uses large, ripe tomatoes for his delicious supper dish, roast tomatoes with cheese and thyme.

 Masterchef judge Greg Wallace shares his recipe for tasty tomato tarts.